-Because of our really cool market model, we host upwards of 700 vendors a year at events throughout the Twin Cities.
+We host upwards of 400 farmers, food makers, artisans and food trucks a year at markets, both in person and online, throughout the Twin Cities.
 And F&E communicates with well over 1,000 prospective vendors each year.
 This is a lot of people, and although we aim to give you all the attention we can - this can be tough.
-That means that the below resources and information may come in handy when imagining and planning for your dandy food dream.
+That means that the below resources and information come in handy when imagining and planning for your dandy food dream.

 What is F&E?

 We created F&E to support farmers, food producer and food trucks in making more money.
-We also take on businesses, musicians and nonprofits that foresee spending time with our customers, at our markets, as a terrific way to support community and our dynamic food scene.
-One way we do this is through creating farmers markets and pop-up markets.
+We also take on businesses, musicians and nonprofits that see spending time with our customers, at our markets, as a terrific way to support community and our dynamic food scene.
+We do this is through creating farmers markets, pop-up markets and online markets.
 F&E is contracted through the Linden Hills Farmers' Market Board of Directors and its 501c3 organization to manage its market, and that of Plate & Parcel Holiday Market.

 What type of vendors are F&E Members?